• Thanksgiving Recipes

 • For gluten-free flour blend I use King Arthur.

-• If using brandy and you don't keep it on hand, buy an airline size bottle at a liquor store.
+• If using spirits and you don't keep it on hand, buy an airline size bottle at a liquor store.

 • If using white wine, get the mini, airline sized bottles at the grocery store.